 Once Doc was going to the fountain and drinking, I started saying “Drink” as he was drinking.
 This was distracting for him at first, so I tried just speaking out loud before he started to drink to get him used to hearing my voice.
 Then I said the word “Drink” as he was drinking.
 Eventually I started saying it right before he started to drink.
 He would walk up to the bowl, I would say “Drink,” he would start drinking, then after a certain number of drinks I would click and treat, then say Drink again, and we would repeat this several times.

 The last thing is to practice with distractions.
 This is the hardest part, because pets get distracted easily.
 On the day of the video shoot, it was difficult to get Doc to drink for more than a second or two.
 (With a whole camera crew of people to say hi to, who can blame him?)
 So after many shots of very little drinking, I took him for a long walk to tire him out and brought him back inside—resulting in a perfect take!
 Sometimes you can train all day, but just playing to your pet’s natural behaviors gets better results on camera.

 While our clicker practice didn’t help us out on the day of the shoot, it was fun to teach Doc a new trick, and it was a great bonding experience for us.
 Teaching your dog something new raises his confidence and also raises your status in his eyes as he learns that listening to you can be rewarding.

 What tricks have you taught your pet?
 Tell us below in the comments!

-At PetSafe’s Knoxville headquarters, Roslyn Ayers is the Web Content Specialist.
+ABOUT ROSLYN At PetSafe’s Knoxville headquarters, Roslyn Ayers is the Web Content Specialist.
 Roslyn comes from a family of animal lovers and has a B.A. in Writing/Communications from Maryville College.
 She has volunteered with various animal rescues in Tennessee and South Carolina.
 Roslyn currently shares her home with four cats and her dog, Doc.